gferreira/xTools4/docs/_tutorials/xproject-overview.md

 Introduction
 ------------

 The “xProject model” is an attempt to systematize and automate the production of parametric variable fonts.
-It defines a set of data files which are used for various tasks during font development: measuring and automatically naming the sources, navigating the glyph set, building composite glyphs, automatically building the designspace, and much more.
+It defines a set of data files which are used for various tasks during font development:

+- measuring and automatically naming the sources
+- navigating and filtering the glyph set
+- automatically building the designspace
+- blending typographic axes from parametric ones
+- building composite glyphs

+…and much more.

-This system is being developed for the production of [AmstelvarA2](#), and is now beginning to be used to produce other variable fonts too.
+This system was originally developed for the production of [AmstelvarA2](#), and is now being used to create other variable fonts too.

 **This is all still highly experimental and unstable!
 Your feedback is welcome.**